 Described as severe, persistent or rapidly increasing, vomiting blood or dark material that looks like coffee grounds.

-- A knife wound a wound or cut that cannot be controlled with direct pressure.
+- Bleeding from any wound or cut that cannot be controlled with direct pressure.

 - Vomiting blood or a large amount of blood in stool.